• Skip to main content

 Fish cakes on a white plate next to a bowl of remoulade.

-How do you keep them from falling apart?
+How to keep them from falling apart:

 Chilling the fish cakes for at least one hour in the refrigerator firms up everything and is an essential step that you shouldn’t skip.
-It also helps to have a gentle touch when handling the cakes.
-Finally, If you have one, use a fish-turner or spatula to flip over your cakes.
-They are a little longer and more flexible than a regular pancake-turner or spatula.
+It also helps to have a gentle touch when handling the delicate fish cakes.

 What to serve with fish cakes?